You built a real workflow for catching up on Slack channels using AI. Let’s look at what you achieved and where to go next.Documentation Index

 What surprised you about connecting AI to Slack?

 Many people are surprised how straightforward it is to connect AI to services they use every day.
-The technical barrier is much lower than most expect — especially with connectors (Path A) that require no setup at all.
+The technical barrier is much lower than most expect — especially with connectors (Path A) that require no setup at all, or voice commands (Path B) that make the experience feel like talking to a colleague.

 How could this workflow help your work or job search?